 Monitoring

-The monitoring aspect aims to measure the impact of the various ecological control methods we are testing within the project.
-We would particularly like to establish the effect of applying the various techniques to:
+The monitoring aspect aimed to measure the impact of the various ecological control methods we tested within the project.
+We particularly wanted to establish the effect of applying the various techniques to:

 Monitoring the effect of the three ecological control techniques on the numbers of the oak processionary

-We expect the three control techniques that we use (attracting tits, attracting parasitoid wasps and flies, releasing the forest caterpillar hunter) to reduce the population size of the oak processionary.
-It is, however, important to gain insights into the extent of the effects, the effectiveness of the various methods and to be able to compare them in order to ascertain which method is suitable for which type of location.
+We expected the control techniques that we tested (attracting tits, attracting parasitoid wasps and flies, releasing the forest caterpillar hunter and common ivy) to reduce the population size of the oak processionary.
+It was, however, important to gain insights into the extent of these effects, the effectiveness of the various methods and to be able to compare them in order to ascertain which method is suitable for which type of location.

-In concrete terms, this means measuring the size and number of oak processionary nests every year, during the summer months.
-We will do this first prior to the start of the trials in order to establish a baseline measurement.
-This type of measurement will take place at locations where one of the ecological control methods has been applied, and also at control locations with infected oaks, but where no control methods have been used.
-This will enable us to measure and compare the impact of the various methods.
-The ultimate result will be processed statistically and will then serve as input for the decision-tree that we will ultimately create.
+In concrete terms, this meant measuring the size and number of oak processionary nests every year, during the summer months.
+We did this first prior to the start of the trials in order to establish a baseline measurement.
+This type of measurement took place at locations where one of the ecological control methods was applied, and also at control locations with colonized oaks, but where no control methods were used.
+This enabled us to measure and compare the impact of the various methods.
+The ultimate result was processed statistically and served as input for the decision matrix that we ultimately created.

 Monitoring the health impact caused by the oak processionary